Should you wear red lipstick when you’re over 60?

 2. Mattify your lips before application

-Younger women can apply their red lipstick to a bare lip without giving it a second thought.
-That’s because they do not have the vertical lines that we in the Blue Hare group tend to have.
 To preserve your perfect red lip so that it doesn’t morph into an awful “clown mouth” after a few hours, use a primer before you apply the lipstick.
 These primers provide a matte base for your lipstick and prevent it from migrating into the vertical lines around your mouth.
 They also help your lips stay hydrated.
 There is a wide variety to choose from.
-We like Anastasia of Beverly Hills Lip Primer; Ulta Lip Primer; Elizabeth Arden Advanced Lip Fix Cream; and NYX Cosmetics Lip Primer Nude.
+We like Anastasia of Beverly Hills Lip Primer and Elizabeth Arden Advanced Lip Fix Cream.

 3. Apply your red lipstick like the pros